Rookie of the Year (film): Filming locations

 Filming took place on location at, among other venues, Wrigley Field (including in between games of a doubleheader on September 19, 1992, between the Cubs and the rival St. Louis Cardinals) and O'Hare Airport.
-However, the road game against the Dodgers was filmed at Comiskey Park.
+However, the road game against the Dodgers was filmed at Comiskey Park in Chicago.

 Reception

-The film has received a 35% approval rating on Rotten Tomatoes based on reviews from 20 critics, with an average rating of 4.90/10.
+The film has received a 41% approval rating on Rotten Tomatoes based on reviews from 22 critics, with an average rating of 5/10.
 The consensus reads, "Rookie of the Year gets some laughs from its novel premise, but a high strikeout rate on jokes and sentimental fouls keeps this comedy firmly in the minor leagues."